-When bad weather comes around, whether it’s forecasted or not, it can have a lot of repercussions.
-Staying safe and protecting your home are your greatest priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm passes, your AC repair technician will give you the all-clear?
+When bad weather heads our way, whether it’s forecasted or not, it can have a big impact.
+Staying safe and protecting your home are your top priorities, but did you know there are steps you can take to prep your air conditioner so that when the storm is over, your AC repair technician will give you the all-clear?

 - Turn off your heating and cooling equipment.
-Power surges are common during severe weather, so be sure to turn off your system via your thermostat and your circuit breaker to ensure it is completely off.
+Power surges are typical during rough weather, so be sure to turn off your system via your thermostat and your circuit breaker to know for sure it is completely off.

 - Cover the outdoor unit.
-Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover may keep away any debris that gets tossed around during severe weather.
-Just make sure you have turned the system totally off prior to covering it with anything.
+Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover may keep away any debris that gets thrown around during bad weather.
+Just be sure you have turned the system totally off prior to covering it with anything.

 - Prep your yard.
-Be sure all loose outdoor items such as grills, patio furniture and any yard tools are kept in a protected place so that they don’t get strewn about during the bad weather.
+Be sure all loose outdoor items such as grills, patio furniture and any yard tools are kept in a protected place so that they don’t get strewn about during the storm.

 - Clear the debris.
-Once it is alright to go back outside, ensure any debris is cleared away from your outdoor unit.
+Once it is alright to return outdoors, ensure any debris is cleared away from your outdoor unit.

 - Damaged?
-If you locate any damage to your system or if it is sitting in standing water, call Service Experts Heating & Air Conditioning prior to turning on your air conditioner.
-We can properly check out your system and figure out whether or not an AC repair is necessary.
+If you notice any damage to your system or if it is sitting in standing water, call Service Experts Heating & Air Conditioning prior to turning on your air conditioner.
+We can properly inspect your system and figure out whether or not an AC repair is necessary.